Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

-\begin{proof} From Theorem~\ref{theo1}, an optimal portfolio $X^*$ (for general non-decreasing, upper semicontinuous, diversification-loving and law-invariant preferences $V$) must be perfectly cost-efficient using the formulation \eqref{cvxminimax}.
-Thus $X^*$ is also the solution to the problem $\inf_{Z \sim F} \, c(Z)$ and there is equality in \eqref{CEFF2}. \end{proof}

-Equality in \eqref{CEFF2} does not hold in general as seen in Section~\ref{relat} hereafter.
+Equality in \eqref{CEFF2} does not hold in general.
 However, Corollary~\ref{co3.17} shows that only when the equality \eqref{equality} holds, the distribution $F$ can be the distribution of an optimal solution to a problem \eqref{problem}.
-In Section~\ref{app}, we will show that this is under light regularity conditions on the distribution $F$ in fact a sufficient and necessary condition (Theorem~\ref{thD2}).

-\begin{remark} Note also that while $\eqref{equality}$ asserts the equality of the value function at optimum of the four problems in \eqref{CEFF}, this does not necessarily imply that the optimizers agree (though the minimax theorem \cite{BK17} asserts that the two middle problems share at least one solution, namely a saddle point and the perfect cost-efficiency implies that the last two problems have the same optimizers).
-The relation of the optimizers of the different problems will be discussed in detail in the next section; an insightful illustration in a 3-states market is provided in Section~\ref{PCED3s}. \end{remark}
+In other words: If $F$ is perfectly cost-efficient, then \eqref{CEFF} holds with equality.
+In Section~\ref{app}, we will show that this is, in fact, a necessary and sufficient condition, under mild regularity assumptions on $F$ (Theorem~\ref{thD2}).
+While $\eqref{equality}$ asserts the equality of the value function at optimum of the four problems in \eqref{CEFF}, this does not necessarily imply that the optimizers agree (though the minimax theorem \cite{BK17} asserts that the two middle problems share at least one solution, namely a saddle point, and the perfect cost-efficiency implies that the last two problems have the same optimizers).
+The relation of the optimizers of the different problems will be discussed in detail in the next section; an insightful illustration in a 3-state market, including a counterexample to equality in \eqref{CEFF2}, is provided in \cite{BS24appendix}.